Reconstruction of Quantum Particle Statistics: Bosons, Fermions, and Transtatistics: Operational setup for indistinguishable particles

 \subsection{Generalized number operator and conserved quantities}

 What follows from Assumption \ref{A0} and factorization given in \eqref{character} is that the single-mode character $\chi_1(x)$ completely specifies the character of the whole $U(d)$ and consequently determines the decomposition of Fock space into IR sectors.
 Note that the action of the single-mode phase transformation $x=e^{i\theta}\in U(1)$ can be seen as an instance of the Hamiltonian evolution.
 Thus we can write $\theta=\epsilon t/\hbar$, where $\epsilon$ is the single-particle energy associated with this mode.
 With this, the representation of the phase transformation becomes $\Delta_1(e^{i/\hbar\epsilon t})=e^{i/\hbar \hat{H}t}$, where $\hat{H}$ is the single-mode Hamiltonian (generator of phase).
 From the invariance under $(2\pi)$-rotations, i.e., $e^{i(\theta+2\pi)}=e^{i\theta}$, we conclude that all eigenvalues of $\hat{H}$ are integer multiples of $\epsilon$, that is, $\hat{H}=\epsilon \tilde{N}$ with $\Tilde{N}$ being the operator with integer eigenvalues.
 This defines the \emph{generalized number operator} or \emph{excitation operator} $\Tilde{N}$.
-This work will consider only the case $\tilde{N}\geq0$.
+Here, we will consider only the case $\tilde{N}\geq0$; the possibility of negative eigenvalues of $\Tilde{N}$, which would account for the most general generator of $U(1)$, will be discussed later in Section \ref{Negative occupations}.
 Without loss of generality, we can assume $U(1)$ action to be number preserving, thus

 with $f_n$ being non-negative integers.
 Note that $\tilde{N}$ is in general different from the standard number operator $\hat{N}=\sum_{n=0}^pn\ket{n}\bra{n}$.
 The two will coincide only if $f_n=n$, and as we shall see, this happens only in the case of ordinary statistics.